scraptechguy/CanonShot/README.md

 ## Understand what's on the screen

 We're shooting from point with coordinates [0: 0].
 White square (the cannon ball) flies from that point to the right.
 One square on the grid has dimensions 25 x 25 pixels (meters).
 In the left top corner is information about the position of the cannon ball (distance, height, and top height).
-Small red squares represent the movement of the cannon ball on each axes.
+Small red squares represent the movement of the cannon ball on the according axes.

 ## Understand the code